-In January 2022 Kent CRP began working on community based projects with Ashford College.
+Kent Community Rail Partnership began working on community based projects with Ashford College in January 2022.
 The aim of the project was to engage students in a range of activities near to our stations along the Kent Downs Line.
 These projects would provide an opportunity for students to develop their life skills and gain work experience in real life situations to supplement their college course work.
 The projects also aim to benefit their communities through a variety of station improvements and also to hear from our young people their views on the future of rail travel.

 Ashford College is part of the East Kent College Group.
-Back in 2018 we started working with Sheppey College and this partnership has flourished.
+Back in 2018 we started working with Sheppey College and this partnership has flourishe

 Travel Training and Station Visits